mardix/sailor/examples/monorepo/README.md

-# Polybox
+# Sailor

-This is an example of a mono repo, where Polybox can deploy multiple apps from the same repo
+This is an example of a mono repo, where Sailor can deploy multiple apps from the same repo

 It uses Express/Node, Flask/Python to build both app.